bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 alternatively you can set the `RAILS_RELATIVE_URL_ROOT` environment variable.

-Rails will now prepend "/app1" when generating links.
+Quails will now prepend "/app1" when generating links.

 #### Using Passenger